kenjindomini/Resume/resume.md

 ### Objective:

-To gain a position fully utilizing and continously expanding my knowledge of Software Engineering and Web Development.
+To gain a position fully utilizing and contiunously expanding my knowledge of Software Engineering and Web Development.

 ### Experience: